 An eco-friendly wooden toilet brush is ideal for a green home and looks so much better than a plastic toilet brush.
 In this post I review the eco-friendly wooden toilet brush I use and include some fantastic environmentally-friendly alternatives to standard plastic brushes which can’t be recycled and just end up in landfill.
+The plastic-free toilet brush and bucket shown in the photo above is from Ethical Superstore.

 Review: Redecker natural bristle toilet brush with stand